bmphx2/CTFs/BSidesDelhiCTF2018/data_bank/README.md

 ![functions](databank_3.png)

-Utilizing a double-free vulnerability it is possible to corrupt the unsortbin and leak a libc address after freeing a chunk 8 times and already poisons the tcache.
+Utilizing an UAF (use-after-free) vulnerability it is possible to leak a libc address after freeing a chunk 8 times and already poisons the tcache.

 ![freeing](databank_5.png)